melphi/spark-examples/README.md

 ## Content

-To run the Java example execute maven test command from the project folder.
+To run the Java example go to the project folder and execute maven test command.
 Java 8 or above is required.

 - first-example: Spark, Maven, Java.
 Performs a simple word count task.